roco13/Storefront_api/README.md

   SALT_ROUNDS=10
   TOKEN_SECRET=alohomora123!

-- run 'docker compose up' (The database will connect with port: 5001)
+- run `docker compose up` (The database will connect with port: 5001)
-- run 'docker ps' to grab the docker container id or name
+- run `docker ps` to grab the docker container id or name
-- run 'docker exec -it <container id> bash'
+- run `docker exec -it <container id> bash`
-- run ' psql -h 127.0.0.1 -U db_user3 -d db_dev' to connect to postgres
+- run ` psql -h 127.0.0.1 -U db_user3 -d db_dev` to connect to postgres
 - run db-migrate up to create the tables

 ## Data Shapes